Asymmetric Errors

 \subsection{Combination of pdf results}

 As discussed in Section~\ref{sec:intro}, the use of likelihoods to combine results is a very standard procedure and their use to produce a combined error is less mainstream, whereas for pdfs the case is reversed.
 In fact, for pdfs the combination of results can be considered as an instance of the combination of errors.
-The measurements are all of the same quantity and combined by taking an average, rather than distinct quantities combined with some general function.
+The measurements are all of the same quantity and combined by taking a weighted mean, rather than distinct quantities combined with some general function.

-If several estimates $\hat r_i$ with pdfs of variances $V_i$ are obtained by different experiments for the same result $r$, then an obvious way to form a combined result is to take a weighted sum:
+If several independent estimates $\hat r_i$ with pdfs of variances $V_i$ are obtained by different experiments for the same result $r$, then an obvious way to form a combined result is to take a weighted sum:

 where the requirement for the sum of the weights ensures that if the individual estimates are unbiased, so is the combination.
 For an efficient estimator one wants to minimise the variance of $\hat r$.
 This is given by